Sopuruoti641/Sopuruoti641/README.md

 <h1 align="center">My name is Sopuru Oti<h1>
 <h3 align="center">I'm an aspiring full stack developer from Fremont, Ca</h3>

-I currently worked on a small interactive rock paper scissors game recently.
+I recently worked on a small interactive rock paper scissors game.
 Check it out!

 - 👾 I’m currently learning more about Javascript and react.
 - 👾 How to reach me: **sopuruoti641@gmail.com**